dozerwatch/cybersecurity_courses/pwncollege/intro_to_cybersecurity.md

     - Small change in plaintext dramatically changes ciphertext

 ### Advanced Encryption Standard (AES)
+- substitution-permutation network
 - satisfies confusion and diffusion
 - key sizes: 128 / 192 / 256 bits
 - block size: 128 bits, 16 bytes
-- encrypts exactly 128 bits of plaintext to exactly 128 bits of ciphertext
+- encrypts **exactly** 128 bits of plaintext to **exactly** 128 bits of ciphertext

 **What happens if we only have 13 bytes of plaintext to encrypt?**
 - Pad with null bytes?
     - No!
-Then we don't know what null bytes were intentional or padded
+Then we don't know what null bytes were intentional or padded.
-    - Solution: PCK #7
+- Solution: **PCK #7**
     - append number of bytes padded to the end
-        - if 3 bytes were added, append 030303 to end of plaintext
+    - Ex: if 3 bytes were added, append 030303 to end of plaintext

 **What happens if we have more than 16 bytes?**
-- Solution: Electronic Codebook (ECB)
+- Solution: **Electronic Codebook** (ECB)
     - Pad out to a multiple of 16 bytes
     - split plaintext into blocks of 16 bytes

-**!!
+- **!!
 PROBLEM with ECB !!**

-- If plaintext data has a lot of similar or repeating blocks, the ciphertext blocks will also be similar or repeating.
+    - *ECB Penguin*: If plaintext data has a lot of similar or repeating blocks, the ciphertext blocks will also be similar or repeating.
+This destroys the *CONFIDENTIAL* property.

-- ECB Penguin
-- Solution: Cipher Block Chaining (CBC)
+    - Solution: **Cipher Block Chaining** (CBC)
-    - XOR previous block's ciphertext with plaintext and encrypt this
-    - XOR first block of plaintext with an initialization vector
+        - XOR first block of plaintext with an initialization vector and encrypt result.
+        - XOR previous block's ciphertext with current block of plaintext and encrypt result.
+        - Flaw:
-    - This is very SLOW!
+            - This is very slow!
 Each block of plaintext relies on the previous block's ciphertext.
-Thus encryption is sequential, meaning slow!
+Thus encryption is sequential, meaning SLOW!

-- Solution: Counter (CTR)
+    - Solution: **Counter** (CTR)
-    - Generate a random 16 byte value
+        - Generate a random 16 byte value, called a *nonce*.
-    - Add 1 to this value for next block and so on
+        - Add 1 to the *nonce* for next block.
+            - Add 2 to the *nonce* for the next next block.
+                - And 3 to the *nonce* for the block after that.
+                    - And so on...
-    - Encrypt this value
+        - Encrypt the *nonce* for each block.
-    - XOR the encrypted value with plaintext
+        - XOR the encrypted value with plaintext for each block.
         - This encryption and XOR can all be done in parallel, thus FAST!

 #### PROBLEM
 - How can I securely get the key from Alice to Bob?